 Most Severe Snowstorms

-Buffalo most often digs out from under heavy, single-day dumps of snow, usually four times a year.
-It's neighbouring city, Rochester is close behind.
+Buffalo most often digs out from under heavy, single-day dumps of snow, typically four times a year.
+It's neighboring city, Rochester is close behind.

-These dozen American cities endure over one day a year when at least 5 inches of snow lands.
+These 15 American cities endure over one day a year when at least 5 inches of snow lands.

 |Providence, Rhode Island||1.7|

 City links take you to more detailed information on snowfall, snowstorms and snow accumulation for that location.

 Tampa offers your best chances in a major American city for watching electrical storms.
 Tampa typically sees lightning on 83 days a year.